uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: A Parametric Pipeline Model

-The renamer can directly execute certain classes of \microops like register moves (see \refsec{moveElimination}), NOPs, or zero idioms; such \microops are sent to the reorder buffer but not to the scheduler.
-Zero idioms are instructions that always set the target register to 0, independently of the value in the input registers.
+The renamer can directly execute certain classes of \microops like register moves (see \refsec{moveElimination}), NOPs, or zero (one) idioms; such \microops are sent to the reorder buffer but not to the scheduler.
+Zero (one) idioms are instructions that always set the target register to 0 (1), independently of the values in the source registers.
 An example is an \verb|XOR| of a register with itself.

+\begin{parameter} The size of the reorder buffer, the issue width, the number of instructions that can be retired per cycle, and whether the high 8-bit register are renamed separately from the low 8-bit registers are parameters of our model. \end{parameter}

+\begin{newInfo} While it is known from prior work~\cite{Abel19} which ports a \microop may be assigned to, it has been unknown how the renamer chooses the actual ports at runtime.

+We have reverse engineered the port assignment algorithm.
+In the following, we describe our findings for CPUs with eight ports; such CPUs are currently most widely used.
+These CPUs can issue up to four \microops per cycle.

+In the following, we will call the position of a \microop within a cycle an \emph{issue slot}; e.g., the oldest instruction issued in a cycle would occupy issue slot 0.

+The port that a \microop is assigned depends on its issue slot and on the ports assigned to \microops that have not been executed and were issued in a previous cycle.
+In the following, we will only consider \microops that can use more than one port.

+For a given \microop $m$, let $P_{min}$ be the port to which the fewest non-executed \microops have been assigned to from among the ports that $m$ can use.
+Let $P_{min'}$ be the port with the second smallest usage so far.
+If there is a tie among the ports with the smallest (or second smallest, respectively) usage, let $P_{min}$ (or $P_{min'}$) be the port with the highest port number from among these ports (the reason for this choice is probably that ports with higher numbers are connected to fewer functional units).
+If the difference in the usage between $P_{min}$ and $P_{min'}$ is greater or equal to $3$, we set $P_{min'}$ to $P_{min}$.
+The \microops in issue slots 0 and 2 are assigned to port $P_{min}$.
+The \microops in issue slots 1 and 3 are assigned to port $P_{min'}$.

+A special case are \microops that can use port~2 and port~3.
+These ports are used by \microops that handle memory accesses, and both ports are connected to the same types of functional units.
+For such \microops, the port assignment algorithm alternates between port~2 and port~3. \end{newInfo}